MarkKozel/CompOrgEText/docs/Foundations/LogicAndDigitalCircuits/TruthTables.md

 Using Truth Tables, we can understand how different inputs produce different outputs in the circuit being described

-Reading a single row os a truth table, we see all the input values into teh circuit and the expected output(s)
+Reading a single row os a truth table, we see all the input values into the circuit and the expected output(s)

 If a circuit/truth table produces multiple outputs, each row of inputs will product the expect outputs separately